-One of the tweets that stood out to me over the last few weeks or so during the #blacklivesmatter social media campaign was one which said “Thank you for your Black Lives Matter graphic.
+One of the tweets that stood out to me during the #blacklivesmatter social media campaign in June 2020 was one which said “Thank you for your Black Lives Matter graphic.
 May I please see a picture of your executive leadership team and company board?”
 This was aimed at the many corporate organisations who had posted graphics on Blackout Tuesday and started quite an intense dialogue on Twitter.
 And dialogue is always a good place to start.

 Despite many law firms and organisations having made a genuine commitment to diversity with statements on websites and in marketing brochures, the reality is that it is going to take more than just words to actually be diverse.
 The Scottish legal profession must keep asking itself why so few women or those from a Black, Asian and Minority Ethnic (BAME) background or working class background are Partners or in leadership positions across the profession.
 It has to start by acknowledging all that is wrong and all that has been wrong.
 Accept the need for change.
 Accept that you will feel uncomfortable when discussing these issues – and then be prepared to learn, educate and work hard at championing, and being, the change.